Compiled & Written by Jodi Christel Becker

 Utah Association of the Deaf

-Don Mortensen, a hearing person and brother of W. David Mortensen, designed the logo that the Utah Association for the Deaf has been using since 1975.
-The UAD board of directors unanimously approved a new logo proposal on June 8, 1975.
-Rotating arrows in the logo symbolize the UAD's continuous advocacy.
-Perhaps the choice of blue reflects the colors of the Utah School for the Deaf and Blind from the 1950s.
+As shown in the photo, the rotating arrows in the logo symbolize the UAD's continuous advocacy.
+The choice of blue, perhaps reflecting the colors of the Utah School for the Deaf and Blind from the 1950s, further connects the logo to the Deaf community.
 The logo tints one of the arrows a lighter blue to enhance visibility.
-Additionally, the logo features a beehive that symbolizes the hard work of the organization and its members (UAD Bulletin, June 1975, p.
+Additionally, the logo features a beehive that symbolizes the organization's and its members' hard work (UAD Bulletin, June 1975, p.
 3; 2005 UAD General Conference Minutes).

 The beehive with the bees in the center of the logo is similar to the Utah state seal.